GrammaTech/grammatech.github.io/prj/merge-resolver.md

 and standard workflow, such as via the GitHub Checks API.

 In some cases, this approach is not sufficient to resolve merge conflicts.
-In this case, optionally,  MergeResolver is able to search the space of possible conflict resolutions until it finds one that passes the program's test suite.
+In this case, optionally,  MergeResolver can search the space of possible conflict resolutions until it finds one that passes the program's test suite.
 It can present this resolution to a developer for review and further modification.